Reversible computing: Logical reversibility

-Logical reversibility means that the output can be computed from the input, and vice versa.
-Reversible functions are bijective.
-This means that reversible gates (and circuits, i.e. compositions of multiple gates) have the same number of inputs as outputs.
+For a computational operation to be logically reversible means that the output (or final state) of the operation can be computed from the input (or initial state), and vice versa.
+Reversible functions must be injective.
+This means that reversible gates (and circuits, i.e. compositions of multiple gates) generally have the same number of input bits as output bits (assuming that all input bits are consumed by the operation).

 An inverter (NOT) gate is logically reversible because it can be undone.
 The NOT gate may however not be physically reversible, depending on its implementation.

 The exclusive or (XOR) gate is irreversible because its two inputs cannot be unambiguously reconstructed from its single output, or alternatively, because information erasure is not reversible.
 However, a reversible version of the XOR gate—the controlled NOT gate (CNOT)—can be defined by preserving one of the inputs as a 2nd output.
 The three-input variant of the CNOT gate is called the Toffoli gate.
 It preserves two of its inputs a,b and replaces the third c by $c\oplus (a\cdot b)$.
 With $c=0$, this gives the AND function, and with $a\cdot b=1$ this gives the NOT function.
-Thus, the Toffoli gate is universal and can implement any Boolean function (if given enough initialized ancilla bits).
+Because AND and NOT together is a functionally complete set, the Toffoli gate is universal and can implement any Boolean function (if given enough initialized ancilla bits).

+Surveys of reversible circuits, their construction and optimization, as well as recent research challenges, are available.

+Reversible Turing machines (RTMs)

-Similarly, in the Turing machine model of computation, a reversible Turing machine is one whose transition function is invertible, so that each machine state has at most one predecessor.
+The reversible Turing machine (RTM) is a foundational model in reversible computing.
+An RTM is defined as a Turing machine whose transition function is invertible, ensuring that each machine configuration (state and tape content) has at most one predecessor configuration.
+This guarantees backward determinism, allowing the computation history to be traced uniquely.

+Formal definitions of RTMs have evolved over the last decades.
+While early definitions focused on invertible transition functions, more general formulations allow for bounded head movement and cell modification per step.
+This generalization ensures that the set of RTMs is closed under composition (executing RTM $A$ followed by executing RTM $B$ results in a new RTM) and inversion (the inverse of an RTM is also an RTM), forming a group structure for reversible computations.
+This contrasts with some classical TM definitions where composition might not yield a machine of the same class.
+The dynamics of an RTM can be described by a global transition function that maps configurations based on a local rule.

 Yves Lecerf proposed a reversible Turing machine in a 1963 paper, but apparently unaware of Landauer's principle, did not pursue the subject further, devoting most of the rest of his career to ethnolinguistics.
-In 1973 Charles H. Bennett, at IBM Research, showed that a universal Turing machine could be made both logically and thermodynamically reversible, and therefore able in principle to perform an arbitrarily large number of computation steps per unit of physical energy dissipated, if operated sufficiently slowly.
-Thermodynamically reversible computers could perform useful computations at useful speed, while dissipating considerably less than kT of energy per logical step.
-In 1982 Edward Fredkin and Tommaso Toffoli proposed the Billiard ball computer, a mechanism using classical hard spheres to do reversible computations at finite speed with zero dissipation, but requiring perfect initial alignment of the balls' trajectories, and Bennett's review compared these "Brownian" and "ballistic" paradigms for reversible computation.
-Aside from the motivation of energy-efficient computation, reversible logic gates offered practical improvements of bit-manipulation transforms in cryptography and computer graphics.
-Since the 1980s, reversible circuits have attracted interest as components of quantum algorithms, and more recently in photonic and nano-computing technologies where some switching devices offer no signal gain.

-Surveys of reversible circuits, their construction and optimization, as well as recent research challenges, are available.
+A landmark result by Charles H. Bennett in 1973 demonstrated that any standard Turing machine can be simulated by a reversible one.
+Bennett's construction involves augmenting the TM with an auxiliary "history tape".
+The simulation proceeds in three stages: